-The following Management Discussion and Analysis ("MD&A") of the financial position and results of operations for Lion Rock Resources Inc. (the "Company" or "Lion Rock") should be read in conjunction with the condensed interim financial statements for the six months ended June 30, 2022, which are prepared using accounting policies consistent with International Financial Reporting Standards.
+The following Management Discussion and Analysis ("MD&A") of the financial position and results of operations for Lion Rock Resources Inc. (the "Company" or "Lion Rock") should be read in conjunction with the condensed consolidated interim financial statements as at September 30, 2022 and for the nine months then ended, which are prepared using accounting policies consistent with International Financial Reporting Standards.